HIIT/mydata-sdk/README.md

 ## Deployment

-Deployment instructions for each component can be found in said modules documentation.
+Deployment instructions for each component can be found from module's documentation.

 ## Documentation